DanYellow/ko-Pokedex/README.md

 # ko-Pokedex
 A wonderful Pokedex with knockout.js

-How to start
+# How to start

-- npm i
+- In your terminal : npm i
-- run node server.js
+- In your terminal : run node server.js
-- run gulp
+- In your terminal : run gulp watch
-- go to localhost:7000
+- Go to localhost:7000